coolsnady/hcwallet/rpc/documentation/api.md

 The `GetTransactions` method queries the wallet for relevant transactions.
 The query set may be specified using a block range, inclusive, with the heights or hashes of the minimum and maximum block.
-Transaction results are grouped by the block they are mined in, or grouped together with other unmined transactions.
+Transaction results are grouped grouped by the block they are mined in, or grouped together with other unmined transactions.

 To avoid exceeding the maximum message size with the return result, a stream is